Xero vs QuickBooks vs Sage: UK Trades Tax Showdown (2026) featured image

 Making Tax Digital for Income Tax (MTD ITSA) is the biggest change to UK tax administration since self-assessment launched in 1997.
 From April 2026, sole traders and landlords with qualifying income over £50,000 must keep digital records and submit quarterly updates to HMRC.
 The threshold drops to £30,000 in April 2027 and £20,000 in April 2028.

 For tradespeople this means: instead of one self-assessment return per year, you will submit four quarterly updates, one End of Period Statement (EOPS), and one Final Declaration annually.
 Miss a quarterly submission and HMRC starts issuing penalty points.
 Accumulate enough points and fines follow.
+We break down the exact cost of MTD Phase 2 penalties in a separate guide.

 MTD Phase 2 Timeline for Tradespeople